 A Park Use Permit is required for any special use of a Comox Valley Regional District (CVRD) park, as per Park Regulations Bylaw 103.

 Please remember all native plants, animals, and their homes are protected.
 This includes driftwood, shells, trees and shrubs.
 Damaging park trees or features is a ticketable offence under "Electoral Areas Parks Regulations Bylaw No. 103, 2010".
 The bylaw in part states:

 "No person shall remove, destroy, cut or damage any natural feature."

 Park stewards and bylaw enforcement will be patrolling the parks to ensure plants, animals, and their homes are protected.

 ATVs, Parks and Me

-Enforcement for motorized vehicle use in CVRD parks is by regular patrols by CVRD staff, security, and park stewards, as well as through community generated complaints.
+Enforcement for motorized vehicle use in CVRD parks is by regular patrols by CVRD staff, security and RCMP, as well as through community generated complaints.